Yazhini-S-G/Churn_prediction/README.md

  4.Train-Test Split:

-- Split dataset into training and testing sets (80% training, 20% testing)
+ -Split dataset into training and testing sets (80% training, 20% testing)

 # Models Used
 - Logistic Regression